darwinia-network/darwinia-messages-sol/packages/subgraph/README.md

 ✔ Install dependencies with yarn
 ✔ Generate ABI and schema types with yarn codegen

-Subgraph wormhole/DarwiniaMappingTokenFactory created in DarwiniaMappingTokenFactory
+Subgraph wormhole/Sub2SubMappingTokenFactory created in Sub2SubMappingTokenFactory

 Next steps:

   1. Run `graph auth` to authenticate with your deploy key.

-  2. Type `cd DarwiniaMappingTokenFactory` to enter the subgraph.
+  2. Type `cd Sub2SubMappingTokenFactory` to enter the subgraph.

   3. Run `yarn deploy` to deploy the subgraph.